 A deficiency in magnesium is a causal factor of premenstrual syndrome or PMS.
 Magnesium plays a crucial part in cell function, without it many of our organs and our body as a whole cannot function properly, leaving one feeling moody, bloated, susceptible of depression and in a lot of pain during one’s menstrual cycle.

 The combination of magnesium with B6 has been very effective at reducing the symptoms of PMS.
-A 2010 study that looked at Magnesium and B6, found that the best results for relieving PMS were when the nutrients were used together and not separately.
+A 2010 study that looked at magnesium and B6, found that the best results for relieving PMS were when the nutrients were used together and not separately.
 Another study that looked at magnesium alone found that after a two month period of supplementation women how had previously experienced PMS symptoms now found relief from water retention or bloating and abdominal pain and cramping.
 Diet also needs to be addressed as an increase in the consumption of refined sugars and caffeine increase the severity of symptoms and make it harder for magnesium to counteract the difference (Fathizadeh, N., et al., 2010).

 Aids in Subsiding Migraines and Headaches

-Migraines are the most common neurological disorders, characterized by moderate to sever headaches which can least between 4-27 hours.
+Migraines are the most common neurological disorders, characterized by moderate to severe headaches which can last between 4-27 hours.
 The blood vessels of the brain have twice as much magnesium within their tissues than any other blood vessels in the body.
 When magnesium is lacking or deficient brain blood vessels become very sensitive to the decline and can result in spasms.
 These spasms are often felt as migraines.

 Headaches and migraines can occur for various reasons, sometimes they develop as a result of lack of water, the consumption of a food allergen or a result of mineral imbalance, such as a lack of magnesium.
 Instead of grabbing the pain medication, try drinking water and supplementing with magnesium.
 For individuals who have recurrent headaches, supplementing with 200mg of magnesium daily can bring great relief.